1yian/1yian.github.io/index.md

 ---
 <img class="profile-picture" src="imgs/me.jpg">

-Hi there!
-My name is Yian Wong, and I am a Master's student in computer science at [UT Austin](https://www.cs.utexas.edu/).
-I'm a passionate machine learning student, and I'm always looking for new challenges and opportunities to learn and grow within this field.
+Welcome!
+I'm Yian Wong, a Master's student in computer science at the [University of Texas at Austin](https://www.cs.utexas.edu/).
+As a fervent machine learning enthusiast, I constantly seek out new ways to learn, grow, and challenge myself in this exciting field.

-Currently, I am working as a research assistant at the [Good Systems Initiative](https://bridgingbarriers.utexas.edu/good-systems/projects/designing-responsible-ai-technologies-to-curb-disinformation), helping build white-box natural language processing models to curb disinformation.

-I have also had the opportunity to intern at different companies, where I applied my machine learning skills to various projects.
-At [Terra Cover](http://www.terracover.ai/), I created a Bayesian probabilistic model for predicting flooding events.
-At [WiSilica](https://wisilica.com/), I created a computer vision object detector to detect people in real-time to save energy on office lighting.
+Currently, I work as a research assistant at the [Good Systems Initiative](https://bridgingbarriers.utexas.edu/good-systems/projects/designing-responsible-ai-technologies-to-curb-disinformation), where I help build revolutionary white-box natural language processing models that combat disinformation.
+I've also had the privilege of interning at various companies and using my machine learning skills to tackle a range of projects.
+At [Terra Cover](http://www.terracover.ai/), I developed a Bayesian probabilistic model that accurately predicts flooding events.
+And at [WiSilica](https://wisilica.com/), I created a real-time computer vision object detector that reduces energy consumption by detecting people in the office.

-In addition to my work experience, I have also published papers in the field of machine learning, including at [ARMA](https://armarocks.org/) and [ISGSR](https://isgsr2022.org/).
+In addition to my professional experience, I've also published papers on machine learning in esteemed journals such as [ARMA](https://armarocks.org/) and [ISGSR](https://isgsr2022.org/).
 My research interests include reinforcement learning and natural language processing.

-In my free time, I enjoy playing games like League of Legends and chess.
-I am always looking for ways to expand my knowledge and develop my skills in the field of machine learning, and I am excited to see what new challenges and opportunities lie ahead.
+When I'm not working, I enjoy playing games like League of Legends and chess, and always looking for ways to broaden my knowledge and hone my skills in machine learning.
+I can't wait to see what exciting opportunities and challenges lie ahead!